Why Teach Swift?

 The Swift curricular materials created by Apple are fantastic!
 They enable teachers with little or no computer science or coding experience to start teaching Swift to their students with just a little bit of learning and preparation.
 Furthermore, teachers with previous experience in coding or computer science will be able to provide their students an even more rich and engaging coding education experience by following and augmenting these materials with their own materials.

-App Development with Swift Curriculum screencast on Vimeo
+App Development with Swift Curriculum screencast on YouTube

 Swift has a thriving and vibrant developer community that can be seen in the previously mentioned Swift Evolution group and Swift Evolution mailing list discussions.
 The response and excitement to the introduction to Swift has far exceeded Apple's expectations[^3].
 This kind of excitement in a language coupled with success of Apple in selling products that are in high demand translates to great Swift developer demand now and in the future in the tech and related industries.
 I teach in career/tech, and those high-excitement and high-demand career fields are exactly what we look for when we advise students.
 I cannot wait to see what our students, the next generation of developers, will create in the future!